Streamlining Security in Software Development with Snyk

 Final Take

-If you want to shift left — really shift left — you need tools that meet devs where they work.
+If you want to shift left, and I mean really shift left, you need tools that meet devs where they work.
 Not another dashboard.
 Not another “maybe we’ll get to it next sprint” backlog item.

 Snyk does that.
-It’s fast, focused, and built for the messy, multi-stack reality of modern engineering.
+It’s fast, it’s focused, and it was built for the messy, multi-stack reality of modern engineering.

 You can’t prevent every CVE.
 But you can stop shipping them.